AmZu1212/AmZu1212/README.md

 - 👋 Hi, I’m @AmZu1212
-- 👀 I’m interested in VR, Cyber Security, Game Dev and much more!
+- 👀 I’m interested in VR, Hardware Design, Cyber Security, Game Dev and much more!
 - 💻 I’m working towards my Bachelor in Computer & Software Engineering.
 - 🤝 I’m looking for student/junior roles in Computer/software Engineering.
 - 📫 How to reach me: